 Trading can be exciting and the opportunity to beat the market tempting.
 Aside from playing the lottery or gambling in Vegas, where else are you able to seek out supra-normal returns.
 It allows you the opportunity to pick that stock that may outperform the market or to test your proprietary trading strategy as the next “sure thing”.
-However, simply based on the expected risk-adjusted return, day trading turns out to be a very stupid thing to do.
+However, simply based on the expected risk-adjusted return, day trading is a losing strategy.

-Before starting a fee only, fiduciary ria firm, I worked on Chicago’s “Wall Street” for over a decade, first as a trader, then as an executive.
-Here’s what I learned and how I advise individual investors who are considering day trading for themselves:
+Before starting a fee only, fiduciary ria firm, I worked on Chicago’s “Wall Street” for over a decade, first as a trader, then as VP and director of discretionary trading operations.
+Here’s what I tell individual investors who are thinking about day trading to consider:

 - You will be competing against professionals who use the latest technology, co-located servers, and immediate news aggregation services.
 Even with these advantages, most professionals fail (over 90% of traders don’t make it).